NNydek/optocoupler-labview/README.md

 ## About <a name = "about"></a>
 <p align="justify">
-This project was completed as a part of a college course in the field of electronics and was aimed at exploring the output characteristics of an octocoupler using LabVIEW.
-The objective was to study the effect of diode current on the output characteristics of the octocoupler and to obtain a clear understanding of its behavior under different conditions.
+This project was completed as a part of a college course in the field of electronics and was aimed at exploring the output characteristics of an optocoupler using LabVIEW.
+The objective was to study the effect of diode current on the output characteristics of the optocoupler and to obtain a clear understanding of its behavior under different conditions.
 A complete list of tasks with schematic can be found here - <a href="/TASKS.md">TASKS</a>.
 </p>

 ## Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 1. Go to [Prerequisites](#prerequisites) and install required software.
-2. Download project files - [ZIP](https://github.com/NNydek/octocoupler-labview/archive/refs/heads/main.zip) or `gh repo clone NNydek/octocoupler-labview`
+2. Download project files - [ZIP](https://github.com/NNydek/optocoupler-labview/archive/refs/heads/main.zip) or `gh repo clone NNydek/optocoupler-labview`
 3. To startup the project, openup a file named `Octocoupler_4a.lvproj`
 4. In a project explorer, openup a file named `Main.vi`
 5. Main frontpanel should popup.
 To Run it, click an arrow located in the top left corner.